Getting a job in industry is challenging...

 ...and I help scientists and engineers design and build rewarding careers in industry.

 Technology in the private sector is such a wonderful place to work.
-I know because I've worked there more than 20 years there myself.
+I know because I've worked there more than 20 years myself.

 It's not always easy, but it's always worth it.
 Moving from academia where we were trained into the world of industry is challenging.
 It requires that we learn new habits of thinking and working.
 It requires we work with others in a way we never did before.